8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 All salespeople need to have general scripts to rely on.

-Think of a training script as the backbone that holds customer interaction through the five parts to a sale, but the salesperson must personalize it and make the process seem effortless in order for scripts to be effective.
+Think of a training script as the backbone that holds customer interaction through the five parts to a sale, but the salesperson must personalize it and make the process seem effortless for scripts to be effective.

 Creating interactive exercises, where they develop scenario-based personalities and confidence, is in order.